Our vision is an Australia where people have informed and

 For some, however, experience isn’t the first word.
 The very idea of private prisons elicits an intuitive recoil in many because it involves “basically making a profit out of people’s misery.”
 That’s how Western Australia’s Deaths in Custody Watch Committee (DICWC) spokesperson Marc Newhouse put it, emphasising in the first place an inherent moral concern.

-Moving quickly to practice, he explained that the major issue is public accountability, especially in view of the immunity of private companies to Freedom of Information (FOI) applications.
+Moving quickly to practice, he explained that the major issue is public accountability, especially in view of the near immunity of private companies to Freedom of Information (FOI) applications.
 As an example, he pointed to the serious impediments that were encountered in attempting to gain information about the death of an Aboriginal Elder, Mr Ward, who died from heat stroke in the back of a G4S transport vehicle.
 The cause was faulty air-conditioning; a likelihood about which the government had been repeatedly warned according to former Inspector of Custodial Services, Professor Richard Harding.

 Not getting it right the first time is one thing in complicated circumstances, but – as former Queensland Corrective Services Director-General Keith Hamburger said in a 2009 interview – fulfilling the duty of care that has been outsourced to them “is not rocket science.”
 Other avoidable oversights have also led to deaths in custody.
 The failure to replace a 20 cent telephone pin in G4S’s Port Philip prison in mid-2011 meant a 55-year-old man died of an asthma attack.
 A note was found by his body: “Asthma attack buzzed for help no response.”